bixycler/UniinfoNotes/pages/Workspace.md

 				- On Saturday night - Sunday early morning, she caught a deep cold while sleeping which brought her from the deep sleep directly back to the waking state.
 				- Because she was to conscious, she didn't think that it was a severe cold.
 				- Throughout Sunday, she had temperature up and down.
 Then at that night, she reported me that she has used breathwork to cure all pains... except the one pain deep inside her lung is still incurable.
 So i told her to go to hospital next day.
-			- This Monday (July 29), after image diagnosing, the doctor told us a bad news of ((66ab3ac5-3b81-4a63-bf9b-81118dc1b1c0)).
+			- This Monday, July 29th, after image diagnosing, the doctor told us a bad news of ((66ab3ac5-3b81-4a63-bf9b-81118dc1b1c0)).
 That evening, the [CT scan result](http://qrpacs.bvndgiadinh.org.vn/m.QR/viewer.html) showed us the situation is complicated: collapsed:: true
 				- a large part of [liquefactive necrosis](https://en.wikipedia.org/wiki/Liquefactive_necrosis) at the top right part of her lung id:: 66ab3ac5-3b81-4a63-bf9b-81118dc1b1c0